Ardaerd/Face_Unlock_Cs_350/README.md

 3) **face_unlock.py**
  This is an important python file that will detect your face using the webcam and unlock the system.

-## Contributing

-Code contributions are also very welcome. feel free to open an issue for that too.

 To do: